 How does the way you buy a car compare with the way you buy milk?

 Chances are you go to the store.
 And if the price seems fair, you buy the milk.
-You don’t shop around, taste it first and barter over the price of milk in the same way you do a car.
+You don’t shop around, taste it first and haggle over the price of milk in the same way you do with a car.

 If it’s just a trim, you will probably go to wherever is closest.
 If you have a completely new style, then you might go to the salon with the best reputation.